 Ability to automate and orchestrate

-If you are looking to automate tasks to obtain quick and more actionable insights, adopt a TIP that offers security, orchestration, automation, and response (SOAR) capabilities.
+threat intelligence platform that offers security, orchestration, automation, and response (SOAR) capabilities.
 SOAR will enable you to automate security workflows by bringing together people, processes, and technologies in one place.
 Integrated with SOAR technology,

 Power to integrate with legacy systems

-Every organization faces the challenge of handling legacy systems.
-If you are dealing with legacy feeds with different formats and protocols, it’s high time you consider an advanced TIP.
-While some TIPs involve several modification and maintenance costs to ingest those legacy feeds, others come with integration options and distinguished abilities to ingest different kinds of data presented in multiple formats.
-Select the later one.
+threat intelligence platforms involve several modification and maintenance costs to ingest legacy feeds, others come with integration options and distinguished abilities to ingest different kinds of data presented in multiple formats.
+Select the latter one.

 Capacity to create centralized governance

 If you are dealing with information overload then you should look for an effective threat intel platform that offers a centralized data management structure.
 This kind of threat intelligence platform will help you manage synchronized activities and governance workflows through the streamlined distribution of actionable threat intelligence with SOC, incident response, threat hunting, and vulnerability assessment and penetration testing (VAPT) teams.